Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 “I distinctly remember forgetting that.” —Clara Barton

-Consider the oxymoron example deafening silence.
-On its own silence is fairly neutral—it can be calm or tense, depending on the context.
-But pairing it with deafening gives silence a very distinct meaning, comparing it to a loud noise that draws extra attention.
+Consider the oxymoron example of deafening silence.
+On its own, silence is fairly neutral—it can be calm or tense, depending on the context.
+But pairing it with deafening gives silence a distinct meaning, comparing it to a loud noise that draws extra attention.
 This presents the word silence in a unique way that’s particularly expressive.

-We already gave an oxymoron definition above, so here let’s talk about paradoxes.
+We’ve already defined oxymorons above, so let’s explore paradoxes.
 A paradox is a statement that technically contradicts itself but remains true nonetheless.
-It may seem illogical or unrealistic, but, upon reflection, it’s based in reality and stems from valid reasoning.
-Consider these paradox examples:
+It may seem illogical or unrealistic, but upon reflection, it’s based on reality and stems from valid reasoning.

 By extension, oxymorons deal with the contrast between the meanings of words, but paradoxes focus on the contrast between complete ideas.
 The scope of a paradox can go much deeper, drawing on complicated themes and philosophical concepts.
 The scope of oxymorons, however, is limited only to the scope of the individual words used.